MrRiahi/Convolutional-Neural-Networks-Tensorflow/README.md

 - [x] Implement and train BN-Inception
 - [ ] Implement and train Inception-V3
 - [x] Implement and train Inception-V4
+- [ ] Implement and train Inception-ResNet-V1
-- [ ] Implement and train Inception-ResNet-50
+- [ ] Implement and train Inception-ResNet-V2
 - [ ] Implement and train Xception
 - [ ] Implement and train ResNeXt-50